ANIMAL BEHAVIOURIST & REIKI MASTER

 Terms for Karma Paws Pet Care - Pet Sitting

 Please note that these Terms only relate to my pet sitting services.
-Separate Terms for my animal behaviour, Reiki for cats and animal communication services are provided separately for each individual client.
+Separate Terms for my cat behaviour consultations and Reiki for animals are provided separately for each individual client.

 1.1 The ‘Service Provider’ is Sally Chamberlain t/a Karma Paws Pet Care and is the person carrying out the pet sitting services.